Living with Tree Squirrels

 If you find a very young squirrel on the ground, call your local wildlife rehabilitation center and ask for advice.
 If young squirrels are in their adolescent stage and are not injured, leaving them for one hour (under your constantly watchful eye for predators) at the base of their tree will allow their mother to retrieve them and take them back to their nest.
 Stay at a comfortable distance from the tree to avoid frightening the mother squirrel.
 If young squirrels are injured, they can be taken to your local wildlife rehabilitation center.

-For a list of international wildlife rehabilitation centers ask at your local wildlife rehabilitation center or search the Internet.
+For a list of international wildlife rehabilitation centers search the Internet for wildlife rehabilitation centers by country.

 Sharing our Environment with Squirrels